 First thing’s first.
 What is the experience that you want people to have?
 Are you creating an environment and a community that residents want to be a part of?
 Do you consider yourselves pioneers in a new, up and coming neighborhood?
 Are you pushing a quiet, peaceful retreat vibe?
 Or do your residents enjoy resort style living?
 Is your design classic or modern?

-Once you know who you are, it’s time to share that with the world, and there is no shortage of ways to do that.
+Once you know who you are, it’s time to share that with the world, and there is no shortage of ways to do that, with digital media as just one of many ways to tell your story.

 Here are a few of our favorite approaches: